 2. Unleash Possible: A Marketing Playbook That Drives B2B Sales – Samantha Stone

-In order for sales professionals to enhance their results, it’s critical for them to understand B2B marketing.
+In order for sales professionals to enhance their results, they must understand B2B marketing.
 This marketing playbook shows marketers and sales professionals how to get great results, even in the most complex selling environments.